rahji/rj45eurorackbridge/README.md

   - The [GPL license](https://github.com/rahji/rj45eurorackbridge/blob/master/LICENSE) allows you to do this, with certain conditions.
 This is meant to be an inexpensive DIY project, not an overpriced product for you to sell at a 300% markup on Tindie.
 No matter what, please don't remove the Black Lives Matter silkscreen (see below).

 - **Why does the PCB say Black Lives Matter?**
   - Because it's an important message to have anywhere and everywhere.
-(More info to follow on this one.)
+See https://github.com/rahji/blacklivesmatter-eagle-lib

 ![Two PCBs, After Soldering](/photos/two_units_after_soldering.jpg)
 ![Two PCBs, Front and Back](/photos/pcb_back_and_front.jpg)